searchmenu mobile

 • Leaves that have turned yellow or red are getting too much light.

-Watering – let your orchids dry out between waterings.
+Watering – Let your orchids dry out between waterings.
 You can always tell if your orchid needs watering by observing its roots.

 • Plump white or green roots – indicate a healthy, well-watered orchid.